A Connoisseur's Case

 A Connoisseur's Case is a 1962 detective novel by the British writer Michael Innes.
 It is the eighteenth in his series featuring John Appleby of Scotland Yard.
 It is a country house mystery, harking back to the Golden Age of Detective Fiction.
 It was released in the United States by Dodd, Mead under the alternative title The Crabtree Affair.
+It was adapted into an episode of the television series Detective with Appleby played by Dennis Price.